 No. Your caterer might charge a fee, but we don’t.

 No. We don’t have a licence for the sale of alcohol, so alcoholic drinks need to be provided to guests free of charge.

 We find that twelve hours is a good length for a wedding.
 It allows for plenty of dancing, doesn’t require a second shift of staff and lets guests get back to their hotels while local taxi firms are still operating.
 We also need to comply with French laws about noise, as we are on the edge of a village.
 If you want your guests to return the next day for lunch, it’s also a good idea to bring things to an end at about midnight.
-If you are very keen that your party should extend beyond midnight, however, we are happy to talk about how we can try to do this.
+If you are very keen that your party should extend beyond midnight this can usually be arranged.

 Yes.
 The stables are all on ground level, the floors are all tiled, and there is a disabled toilet.
 Those staying at the chateau need to be able to climb stairs.

 In case of bad weather, a blessing can either take place in the stables or you can use the entrance hall or dining room of the chateau.

 There are four toilets in the stables.
 One of them is a disabled toilet with a fold-down nappy-changing station.
 If needed, there are a further six toilets on the ground floor of the chateau.

 No. We can put up four extra wedding guests in our cottage, otherwise there are B & Bs in the village, and a hotel that’s five minutes away.

 We supply rectangular tables at the stables.
 This makes best use of the space.
 It is also the most sociable layout as guests can talk to those sitting opposite them as well as either side.
 It also means that guests will not have their backs to the top table so that everyone can easily watch those making speeches.
 But if you would prefer round tables, you can book a French caterer that will be able to supply them.
 We would slightly reduce our venue hire charge in these circumstances.